Message from the Co-Directors

 SUNY Upstate Medical University employs more than 9,000 people - professors, doctors, nurses, scientists, allied professionals - making it the largest employer in the Central New York region.
 Still, each student receives individual attention from the co-directors of the MD/PhD Program and other faculty members.
 One-on-one mentorship is an important component of our training.
 Students often point out the friendliness and supportive atmosphere at our institution.

-Please feel free to contact either of us, or our Program Administrator, Krystal Smith, and we would be happy discuss our MD/PhD Program with you.
+Please feel free to contact either of us, or our Program Coordinator, Krystal Ripa, and we would be happy discuss our MD/PhD Program with you.